 It is good practice for the position of the anchors to be agreed by a minimum of two people experienced in the techniques for which the anchors are to be used.
-This gives a consensus allowing factors such as proposed usage, rescue, and stability of a remaining anchor following failure of any one anchor are to be taken into account when deciding anchor positions.
+This gives a consensus, allowing factors such as proposed usage, rescue, and stability of a remaining anchor following failure of any one anchor to be taken into account when deciding anchor positions.

 The first task when installing anchors is to determine their optimum position in relation to the proposed loading.
-As a general guide, anchors at an SRT pitch head should be placed so that a 'Y' hang has an angle of less than 90 degrees, although up to 120 degrees is permissible.
+As a general guide, anchors at an SRT pitch head should be placed so that a 'Y' hang has an included angle of less than 90 degrees, although up to 120 degrees is permissible.
 The loads on each anchor of a 'Y' hang are as follows given that a caver weighing 100Kg is suspended on the rope.
-It can be seen below that the vector forces exerted on the anchors increase in a rapid non linear fashion in relation to the angle of the 'Y' hang.
+It can be seen below that the vector forces exerted on the anchors increase in a rapid non linear fashion as the included angle increases.

 Angle in degrees Approx load in kg

 0 50

-60 60
+60 60 α = Included angle of Y- hang

 90 70

 120 100

 140 150